ksnabb/flux-stores/README.md

 This library provides FLUX stores.

 This package is somewhat inspired by Backbone models and collections.
-The difference is we removed the server sync and simplified them in other ways.
-Also this library is completely written using ES6.